The world is heading towards a nutrient deficit – what can we do?

 Research findings: Numerous studies have demonstrated the potential benefits of taking dietary supplements for a healthy life expectancy.

-3. Benefits of supplementation
+3. Advantages of Supplementation

 - Supporting the immune system: Vitamins such as vitamin D can reduce the risk of chronic diseases.